Favour-Tee/Module-1-BAN6420-ASSIGNMENT/README.md

 R
 Run the R Script:
-Open the highridge_payments.R file in RStudio or an R terminal.
+Open the Payment_Slip.R file in RStudio or an R terminal.
 Run the script by clicking Run in RStudio

 Output: The dataset is saved as an R data frame (workers).